2019 Board Members

 The Monmouth Country Club has been in continuous existence in one form or another since its original organization as the Monmouth Golf Club on October 30, 1900, with approximately 50 members.
 The Golf Club was reorganized as the Country Club on March 3, 1901, and D. S. Hardin offered the use of his former residence on East Broadway as a clubhouse.

-A 23.64 acre tract of land was purchased from John and Ellen Burnside on October 31, 1902 for $3,678.
+A 23.64-acre tract of land was purchased from John and Ellen Burnside on October 31, 1902, for $3,678.
 The original course was only five holes and was laid out by Tom Bendalow in 1903, a Scottish immigrant who designed over 700 golf courses in the United States from 1894 to 1934.

-In later years, an additional ten acres of ground was added.
+In later years, an additional ten acres of ground were added.
 A swimming pool was built in 1958.
 The present clubhouse was built in 1962, replacing the original building.
 In 1976, an additional eight acres was purchased to enlarge the third and fourth fairways of the course.